cits5501/cits5501.github.io/assets/workshops/workshop01-solutions.md

     into 'lib/'".

-    If you open the `CalculatorSimpleTest.java` file, then after a short while, a green triangle icon should appear to the left of the line "`public class CalculatorSimpleTest`".
+    If you open the `CalculatorSimpleTest.java` file, then after a short while, a small icon should appear to the left of the line "`public class CalculatorSimpleTest`".
+(Depending on your version of VS Code and the state of the tests, it may show up as a green triangle, a red cross, or a green tick.)
 Clicking it will run all `@Test` methods in the class.

     (If the icon doesn't appear: select "View" / "Problems" from the menu,